DouglasGraham-CS/Cloud-Security-Azure-GitHub/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly efficient and reliable, in addition to restricting unwanted access to the network.
+Load balancing ensures that the application will be highly efficient and reliable, prtoecting the networks availability.
+Meanwhile, the Jump Box works to keep unwanted traffic out of the network by acting as the gateway via whitelisted IP addresses.
-- _ What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the metrics and system logs.